-Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than $66^2/3\%$ of all outstanding units, voting together as a single class, including units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
-Any removal of our general partner is also subject to the approval of a successor general partner by the vote of the holders of a majority of the outstanding common units and a majority of the outstanding subordinated units, voting as a single class.
-The ownership of more than $33^1/3\%$ of the outstanding units by our general partner and its affiliates gives them the ability to prevent our general partner's removal.
+Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than $66^{2}/3\%$ of all outstanding units, voting together as a single class, including units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
+Any removal of our general partner is also subject to the approval of a successor general partner by the vote of the holders of a majority of the outstanding subordinated units, voting as a single class.
+The ownership of more than $33^{1}/3\%$ of the outstanding units by our general partner and its affiliates gives them the ability to prevent our general partner's removal.